SimonLy95/MonthlySlip/README.md

 # MonthlySlip
 A program that generates a monthly payment slip from the entered data.
 The source code and an executable will be provided.
 A version with encapsulation and working aws would be provided if they are completed.
+Please ignore the MonthlySlip.java.

 <br /> Assumptions made:
 1. Names must only be letters and hyphens